atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-create-a-copy-of-a-database-in-postgresql.md

 ---
 title: How to create a copy of a database in PostgreSQL
-meta_title:
+meta_title: How to create a copy of a database in PostgreSQL
 description: Create a copy of a database in postgres using psql
 section: extras
 number:
 authors:
 - _people/matthew-layne.md
 reviewers:
 - _people/matt.md
 image:
 img_border_on_default: false
 is_featured: false
-published: true

 ---
 To create a copy of a database, run the following command in psql: